IJSComplexMatter/cddm/doc/quickstart.rst

 .. warning::

-   Data will not be merged and processed correctly if `period` does not match the period used in the experiment.
-Care must be taken not to mix up this parameter and/or `t1` and `t2`, as there is no easy way to determine the period from t1, and t2 parameters alone.
+   Data will not be merged and processed correctly if the `period` argument does not match the period used in the experiment.
+Care must be taken not to mix up this parameter or `t1` and `t2` time sequences, as there is no easy way to determine the period from t1, and t2 parameters alone.

 .. note::